Tommy Scott (English musician): Biography

-Scott was born in Liverpool.
-He lived in Everton until he was five, when his family moved to the Cantril Farm Estate, now Stockbridge Village.
+Scott was born in Liverpool and grew up on the Cantril Farm Estate, now Stockbridge Village.
 Scott's father, a former Ford factory worker, died of cancer in 1995, an event which would later inspire "Avenging Angels".
 Scott grew up with a love of films, rock and roll and punk, all of which has informed his writing.

 Around the early 1980s, Scott enrolled on a course for unemployed musicians in Northern England, alongside Mike Badger, John Power and Lee Mavers, all of whom would later become members of The La's.
-In 1984, Scott formed his first group, Porcelain Touch, whose lineup included keyboard player Franny Griffiths, who later changed their name to Hello Sunset.
+In 1984, Scott formed his first group, Hello Sunset, whose lineup included keyboard player Franny Griffiths.
 By 1987, Hello Sunset had morphed into The Australians, and their songs "Sadie" and "The Girl Who Loved Her Man Enough Too Kill Him" were included on the Vinyl Virgins and Hit the North compilations, respectively.

-In 1992, Scott formed Space with Jamie Murphy and Andy Parle, with Griffiths joining a year later.
+In 1993, Scott formed Space with Jamie Murphy and Andy Parle in 1993, with Griffiths joining a year later.

 When the band toured the United States for the first time in 1997, Scott lost his voice for two months due to stress, and the band subsequently had to cancel their tour.
 Scott stated that after trying numerous kinds of therapies and cures, he saw a psychic, Billy Roberts, who was able to predict the exact date his voice would come back.

 Space split in 2005, and Scott formed the Drellas, the original line-up of which included Space's then drummer Leon Caffrey, and Phil Hartley — who had previously worked with Space as a producer and technician — on bass.
 The Drellas then morphed into Tommy Scott & the Red Scare, featuring Scott, Hartley and two new members, Allan Jones (drums) and Ryan Clarke (keyboards), as well as a saxophone player.
 Hartley, Jones and Clarke would all later join the new line-up of Space, when the band reformed in 2011, following the death of Andy Parle two years earlier.
 Both Scott and Murphy admitted to having fallen out with each other, but were on amicable terms by the time the band reunited.

-On 22 November 2020, Scott released his debut solo album Marionette under the moniker The Thomas Scott Quintet.

 Influences

-Although Scott cites films and cartoons such as Speedy Gonzales as his main influences, musically, his influences include Cypress Hill, Frank Sinatra, Elvis Presley – as referenced in 'A Liddle Biddy Help From Elvis', from Tin Planet – and the Slits.
-As a teenager, he frequented Eric's and saw several bands that would go on to influence him, such as the Au Pairs and Spizz Energi.
+Although Scott cites films and cartoons such as Speedy Gonzales as his main influences, musically his influences include Cypress Hill, Frank Sinatra, Elvis Presley – as referenced in 'A Liddle Biddy Help From Elvis', from Tin Planet – and the Slits.
+As a teenager, he frequented Eric's and saw several bands which later influenced him, such as the Au Pairs and Spizz Energi.